19hours/sg-statutes/Acts/Development Fund Act.md

 ## THE SCHEDULE

-Section 3.
+Section 3

-Purposes to Which the Development Fund May be Applied
+Purposes to which the Development Fund may be applied

 1\.
 The construction, improvement, extension, enlargement and replacement of buildings and works and the provision, acquisition, improvement and replacement of other capital assets (including vehicles, vessels, aircraft, rolling-stock, machinery, instruments and equipment) required in respect of or in connection with the economic development or general welfare of Singapore.